 - Blood or mucus in the manure

-- Foul smelling manure (beyond the normal manure smell)
+- Foul-smelling manure (beyond the normal manure smell)

-- Diarrhea lasts more than twenty-four hours
+- Diarrhea that lasts more than 24 hours

 - “Projectile pooping”

-- Other colic symptoms
+- Other symptoms of colic

-The vet may take a fecal sample to help determine the cause of the problem, and suggest keeping the horse away from other horses, should the problem turn out to be contagious.
-The vet may also give the horse medication to ease any discomfort and to help slow the gut down like Kaopectate or psyllium fiber.
-Probiotics and other gut-balancing supplements may be given on the advice of the veterinarian.
-Depending on what caused diarrhea your horse might be given antibiotics or other drugs.
+The vet may take a fecal sample and/or blood sample to help determine the cause of the problem and suggest keeping the horse away from other horses, in case the cause is contagious.
+The vet may also give the horse medication to ease any abdominal discomfort and to help slow the gut down.
+Probiotics and other gut-balancing supplements may be given on the advice of your veterinarian.
+Depending on what caused the diarrhea, your horse might be given antibiotics or other medications.

 Avoiding diarrhea is very much like avoiding colic.
 It's hard to entirely prevent it, but smart preventive measures will help: